TheOdinProject/curriculum/nodeJS/express/Express_forms_validation.md

 <div class="lesson-content__panel" markdown="1">

 1. Take a look through the Express documentation on the [request object](https://expressjs.com/en/5x/api.html#req).
+1. Also click through the express-validator website.
+Don't go too in depth, but understanding the methods we're using will help you in the future [express-validator docs](https://express-validator.github.io/docs/)
 1. Continue working with the project we've been working on to actually display the errors on the page nicely for the user, instead of just a json object.
 You'll need to use the [res.render](https://expressjs.com/en/api.html#res.render) method.

 Hint: you'll want to pass the errors down to your view from the /forms route.